 Optoelectronics studies electronic devices that interact with light, such as light-emitting diodes (LEDs), solar cells, and photodetectors.
 These optical components are cooled to reduce thermal noise and increase sensitivity to observe the components' interaction between light and electrical signals.
-This is especially important in low-light applications, where even small amounts of noise can affect the accuracy of the measurements.
+This is especially important in low-light applications, where even small amounts of noise can affect the measurement accuracy.